 Eugene M. Avrutin is Associate Professor of modern European Jewish history and Tobor family scholar in the Program of Jewish Culture and Society at the University of Illinois.
 He is the author of Jews and the Imperial State: Identification Politics in Tsarist Russia (Cornell University Press, 2010).
 Avrutin has published articles on documentation practices, the concept of race, and religious toleration and neighborly coexistence in the East European borderlands.
 His new book, The Velizh Affair: The Story of Jews, Christians, and Murder in a Russian Border Town, will be published by Oxford University Press in 2018.
 He is at work on two projects: a short book tentatively entitled Race in Modern Russia: Critical Perspectives, and a longer book on crime and criminality.
 His scholarship has been supported by the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, the American Council of Learned Societies, and the Memorial Foundation for Jewish Culture.

-Specializing on the history of Russia in the late nineteenth and early twentieth centuries, Mark D. Steinberg’s research focuses on the city, revolutions, emotions, violence, space, and utopia.
-His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 8th edition, 2010); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
+Mark D. Steinberg specializes on the history of Russia in the late nineteenth and early twentieth centuries.
+His research focuses on the city, revolutions, emotions, violence, space, and utopia.
+His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, forthcoming 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
-He has begun research on a new project tentatively titled "The Straight and the Crooked in Urban Space: Leningrad, Odessa, and Shanghai, 1921-1938."
+He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: Leningrad, Odessa, Shanghai, and New York City, 1919-1932."

 Other faculty with expertise in Russian history include: